isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 ![Hatch Immersive image](/images/in-community/overview/Hatch-Immersive-1.png)

-Hatch Immersive targets youth from low-income, dropout, and at-risk backgrounds and bring them through a 1-month comprehensive training that comprise technical skills in either UI,UX Design or Digital Marketing, workplace skills and industry exposure.
-Upon successful completion of the training, youth go through a 3-month internship in one of the partner companies.
+Hatch Immersive targets youth from low-income, dropout, and at-risk backgrounds and brings them through a 1-month comprehensive training that comprise technical skills in either UI,UX Design or Digital Marketing, workplace skills and industry exposure.
+These provides them with the essential skills to enter the workforce and become independent.
+Upon successful completion of the training, youth will be given a 3-month internship opportunity in one of the partner companies.
 At the end of the internship, the youth would either convert to full-time or pursue further education.

 Hatch Workshops target secondary school students who may not be excelling academically or are identified by the teachers to be “long-term absent”, to provide students with exposure to skills-based jobs and to build their self-confidence to secure these jobs.

-Support <a href="https://www.hatch.sg/" target="_blank">Hatch Immersive</a> or follow them <a href="https://www.facebook.com/hatchingnow/" target="_blank">here!</a>
+Support them at their <a href="https://www.hatch.sg/" target="_blank">website</a> or follow them on <a href="https://www.facebook.com/hatchingnow/" target="_blank">Facebook!</a>

 #### **Engineering Good**